Triathlon in Ohio

 All finishers will receive a handsome finisher amenity.

-The Top 3 male & female OVERALL FINISHERS in the Mini, Sprint & Olympic triathlons and duathlons races will receive a commemorative award.
-The top 3 OVERALL male and female in the High School division – Sprint will receive a commemorative award.
+• Top 3 Male, Female, & Non-Binary OVERALL FINISHERS in the Mini, Sprint & Olympic triathlons and duathlons races will receive a commemorative award.

 ** HFP Racing supports the USA Paratriathlon Classifications.
 If you have any questions or require any special assistance, please contact us at customerservice@hfpracing.com.